jadecobra/python_tdd_exercises/LISTS.md

 ### <span style="color:green">**GREEN**</span>: make it pass

-update the test to make the values on the right match the expected value
+update the test to make the values on the right to match the expected values and we are green again with passing tests

 ```python
     def test_removing_any_item_from_a_list(self):